Blog

 However, accident reconstruction experts are often brought in when there are disputes about the cause of a crash.
 An expert may be able to determine the specific errors made by the at-fault driver that led to the crash.
 If a defective car part contributed to the accident, an accident reconstruction professional may be able to determine how it happened and why.
 This could help validate a defective product claim.

-Sometimes a government entity bears liability for a crash because a road was not properly maintained.
+Sometimes a government entity may bear liability for a crash because a road was not properly maintained.
 Accident reconstruction may help determine precisely how poorly designed or dangerous roads contributed to a crash, or how better maintenance could have prevented a crash.

 Accident reconstruction may also help refute claims about your role in the crash.
 Even if the insurance company’s claims about your fault in the crash seem flimsy, more evidence may be needed to refute them.